opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 ### 3. Add the `compile` script to your `package.json`

+> If you are using `@inlang/paraglide-js-adapter-vite`, you can skip this step.

 You can customize the `compile` script to your needs.
 For example, you can add a `--watch` flag to watch for changes, if you have installed a watcher.

 ```json